Henrieta Delavrancea: Biography

 Delavrancea was one of the best known women architects in Romania and a significant contributor to the modernist movement.
-Her many villas in the seaside town of Balcic built between 1934-38 are especially notable, taking traditional forms and local motifs and reinterpreting them in functional, modern design.
+Her many villas in the seaside town of Balcic built between 1934 and 1938 are especially notable, taking traditional forms and local motifs and reinterpreting them in functional, modern design.
 Here she used rubble stone retaining walls and bases, low pitched tiled roof with wide projecting cornices, combined with plain white rectangular walls.
 Because of the unique foundation requirements of building on the coast, she employed corbelling and consoling techniques for support.
 The Constantiniu House, built in 1935, is the most dramatically site and well known.

 In Bucharest one of her notable designs was a new modernist facade to the Capitol Theatre on Queen Elisabeta Boulevard, built in 1938.
 The design originally included a striking off-centre vertical fin, highlighted by neon.
-Her villa for Professor Victor Vâlcovici, at 44 London Street, built in 1937-38, with its clean lines and prominent curved corner window, is one of the most often reproduced images of modernist houses in Bucharest.
+Her villa for Professor Victor Vâlcovici, at 44 London Street, built in 1937–38, with its clean lines and prominent curved corner window, is one of the most often reproduced images of modernist houses in Bucharest.

-After World War II, she worked on rehabilitation and preservation projects.
+After World War II, she worked on conservation and restoration projects.
 During the communist era, she worked for 19 years on the design team of the Ministry of Health, as private practice was banned and design was controlled by the state until 1989.

-Delavrancea-Gibory, died on 26 March 1987 in Bucharest.
+Delavrancea-Gibory, died aged 89 on 26 March 1987 in Bucharest.
 Several exhibitions featuring her work have been held since her death.
 In 2011, a book entitled Henrieta Delavrancea Gibory - arhitectură 1930-1940 edited by Militza Sion featured drawings and buildings by Delavrancea-Gibory.